 Financial aid is needed by many students.
 Students may be eligible for one or several federal and/or state programs.
 Eligibility is based on what the student can reasonably pay for education.
 This ability to pay, or family contribution, is calculated using the Free Application for Federal Student Aid (FAFSA).
-You can fill out the FAFSA form online and get your results seven to 14 days faster than if you mail in a paper copy.
+The FAFSA is completed online at www.fafsa.ed.gov.

 Financial Aid Office